 - Usually, the infection spreads through sharing things with each other.
 Avoid sharing your cosmetics brushes.
 Avoid eye makeup when you have an infection.

 - When going for a swim, see that the pool and the area around the pool is absolutely clean as bacterial infections lurk around unhygienic pools multifold during rains.

 In spite of all the possible measures if you still notice any symptoms of an eye infection, please don’t self medicate by going to the nearest chemist and asking for eye drops.
 Go and see a doctor.

 Eat it to beat it: Nutrition for the good health of eyes

 Eating healthy food is vital to eye health.
 To boost your immunity levels, avoid eating outside food.
 Have home-cooked meals and fresh seasonal vegetables and fruits.
 They contain antioxidants beneficial for health.
 Nutrients like omega-3 fatty acids, lutein, zinc, and vitamins C and E present in them can help you to good eye health.

-While medicines like Apis mel, Arsenic, Argentum nit, Belladonna, Merc cor, Aconite, Allium cepa and Euphrasia take good care of conjunctivitis, other like graphites, sulphur or Staphisagria can help a stye vanish in a couple of days without leaving any nodosities behind.
+While medicines like Apis mel, Arsenic, Argentum nit, Belladonna, Merc cor, Aconite, Allium cepa, and Euphrasia take good care of conjunctivitis, others like graphites, sulphur or Staphisagria can help a stye vanish in a couple of days without leaving any nodosities behind.
 No other system of medicine can give a lasting cure for styes which are known to recur almost invariably.
-There are excellent remedies to combat the eye allergies which tend to trouble not just during monsoons but all the year round.
+There are excellent remedies to combat eye allergies which tend to trouble not just during monsoons but all the year-round.
 I have come across many patients who stopped taking steroids after being on homoeopathic medicines for some time.